PaulMaly/perlite/README.md

 **Perlite** focuses on building **standalone** UI widgets placed across different parts of the server-generated page and provides handy tools to manage these widgets and interact between them.

+Built on top [**lit-html**](https://lit-html.polymer-project.org/) - an efficient, expressive, extensible HTML templating library and [**hyperactiv**](https://github.com/elbywan/hyperactiv) - a super tiny reactive library.
+This means that your widgets will have a reactive state with direct object mutations, super-fast DOM updates, and low memory consumption.

+The full bundle size of **Perlite** library is just **8.8Kb (min+gz)**.
+In addition, it's optimized for tree-shaking, so you can reduce the final size if not all features are used.
+At the same time, **Perlite** is full-featured enough to fulfill its purposes and no additional tools you needed in most of the cases.

 ## 📦 Installation

 ### NPM